Queens-Physics/qexpy/docs/uncertainties.rst

 Creating Measurement Objects
 ----------------------------

-The method that will be used most commonly is the Measured class.
+The method that will be used most commonly is the Measurement class.
 This object can store the mean, standard deviation, original data, name, units, and other attributes which can be used by other elements of this package.